Skip to main content

 Static GIFs

-• Works similarly to JPG or PNG formats, but uses the GIF extension.
+• Works similarly to JPG or PNG, but uses the GIF format for compatibility

 When to use:

-• When animation is unnecessary or not supported by the target platform.
+• When animation isn’t needed or isn’t supported by the platform (e.g., some email clients)

 Animated GIFs